3D NM-GPR

 What is GPR?

-Ground Penetrating Radar (GPR) is a subsurface imaging technique that uses ultrawideband electromagnetic (EM) signals to investigate non-conductive materials like soil, asphalt, crushed rock, timber, and ice.
+Ground Penetrating Radar (GPR) is a subsurface imaging technique that uses ultrawideband electromagnetic (EM) signals to investigate dielectric materials like soil, asphalt, crushed rock, timber, and ice.

-In civil engineering, it is commonly used to locate subsurface utilities, map reinforcing steel, detect voids or defects, and determine as-built details of roads, bridges, and airport pavements.
+Within civil engineering, GPR is commonly used to locate subsurface utilities, map reinforcing steel, detect voids or defects, and determine as-built details of roads, bridges, and airport pavements ahead of upgrade and remedial works.

 Why 3D?

-Most GPR systems collect 2D data—single vertical slices along a path.
-A 3D volume of GPR data can be created by combining multiple 2D scans collected along a grid.
-The 3D data volume can then be sliced vertically or horizontally to reveal subsurface features at various depths and locations.
-While effective at small scales, collection of 3D data with a 2D antenna becomes too slow and impractical when investigating large sites.
+Most GPRs are simple 2D systems.
+These gather a single vertical slice of data along a path.
+A 3D volume of subsurface data can be created in software by combining multiple 2D scans gathered along a grid pattern.
+The 3D dataset can then be sliced vertically or horizontally to reveal subsurface features at various X-Y positions and depths.
+While effective for small scales, the approach quickly becomes too slow and impractical for large sites.

 This is where dedicated 3D GPR systems step in.
-These capture multiple 2D GPR scans across an antenna array, greatly speeding up data collection.
-Multiple 3D scans can then be aligned and merged to cover large and complex sites such as roads, bridge decks, airport runways and parks in their entirety.
+They gather a series of 2D GPR profiles across an antenna array, which greatly speeds up the data collection process.
+Multiple 3D scans can then in turn be merged to create very large data volumes covering complex sites such as roads, bridge decks, airport runways and parks in their entirety.

 What is Noise-Modulated GPR?